 To avoid these limitations, our solution eliminates ELB in favor of a combination of

 keepalived and an AWS Elastic IP address.
 An Elastic IP address is a single static IP address assigned to an active‑passive pair of NGINX Plus instances.
-If the master NGINX Plus instance goes out of service,
+If the primary NGINX Plus instance goes out of service,

 New to NGINX Plus on AWS?
 Try it free for 30 days.
-For links to the available AMIs, see Installing NGINX Plus on Amazon EC2.
+For links to the available AMIs, see Installing NGINX Plus AMIs on Amazon EC2.